AtamaWarui/Contact-Form-Templates/README.md

 # Collection-Contact-Form-Templates

-> A collection of contact form templates built by Mounia Janah all the way from designing the UI to coding.
+> A collection of contact form templates built by Mounia Janah all the way from designing the UI to coding and and sending Emails in PHP with PHPMailer.

 ## Templates